 Here’s a quick riddle for you, what is the most identifying feature in pop culture that someone is eating Chinese food?
 You are correct if you answered those trademark white boxes with the folding flaps.

-One of the best features that I like about these boxes is that they can be converted into makeshift plates.
+One of the best features that I like about these chinese food containers is that they can be converted into makeshift plates.
 This means that for a busy person like me and I’m sure many others no more washing pots and pans, and cleaning up plates after you are done eating.

-While the design of the boxes solves the problem of requiring plates for eating, what about when you want to reheat your Chinese food?
+While the design of the takeout containers solves the problem of requiring plates for eating, what about when you want to reheat your Chinese food container?
 Do you place the entire paper box in the microwave?
 And watch it burn to smithereens, or does it come out ok with the food piping hot and ready to be eaten?
 So many questions, which is why this is exactly what we will be discussing in detail in this article.

 Can you microwave Chinese takeout boxes?

-Yes, Chinese takeout comes in several kinds of packaging besides the commonly seen “Oyster pails”.
+Yes, Chinese takeout containers come in several kinds of packaging besides the commonly seen “Oyster pails”.

-- If the containers are made of white pure cardboard then yes, they are microwavable.
+- If the chinese food containers are made of pure white cardboard, then yes, they are microwave safe.

-- If these cardboard containers have any ink printing, metal handles or staples, or wax linings inside then no, they are not safe to be microwaved.
+- If these cardboard Chinese food containers have any ink printing, metal handles or staples, or wax linings inside then no, those Chinese food containers are not safe to be microwaved.

-- If your go-to restaurant serves takeout in that styrofoam clamshell-type boxes or plastic containers with lids like for soup then, no, they can’t be microwaved either.
+- If your go-to restaurant serves takeout in that styrofoam clamshell-type boxes or plastic Chinese takeout containers with lids like for soup, then, no, that plastic container can’t be microwaved either.

 How to microwave paper and cardboard Chinese takeout boxes?

-Yes, cardboard and paper-based takeout boxes are safe (under certain conditions) to be microwaved when they contain food in them.
+Yes, cardboard and paper-based Chinese food containers are safe (under certain conditions) to be microwaved when they contain food in them.

 However, don’t attempt to put empty cardboard boxes in the microwave as they can fire.

-To microwave Chinese in paper boxes, all you need to do is:
+To microwave Chinese food in paper boxes, all you need to do is:

-- Open up your box and transform it into a makeshift plate for your food.
+- Open up your Chinese food container and transform it into a makeshift plate for your food.

-- Cover your food with a damp paper towel or a microwave-safe plate to prevent splattering.
+- Cover your Chinese food with a damp paper towel or a microwave-safe plate to prevent splattering.

 - Microwave on high for 1 minute, make sure to keep an eye on the paper/ cardboard while it’s in the microwave to make sure it doesn’t overheat and catch fire (while the possibility is slim when microwaving with food it is better to be cautious)